- Baseline Assessments

 - Operational efficiencies - by integrating pre-requisite programs (PRP’s & OPRP’s), HACCP with the Plan-Do-Check-Act philosophies of ISO 9001 to increase the effectiveness of the Food Safety Management System

 - Improved stakeholder relationships - including staff, customers and suppliers

-- Improved risk management - through greater consistency and traceability of products and use of risk management techniques
+- Improved risk management - through greater consistency and traceability of product

 - Proven business credentials - through independent verification against recognized standards

 - Ability to win more business - particularly where procurement specifications require certification as a condition to supply

 Who should use ISO 22000?

 ISO 22000 can be used by any organization directly or indirectly involved in the food chain including:

 - Farms, fisheries and dairies

 - Processors of meats, fish and feed